-The SARB's approach to achieving the macroprudential framework will be to implement three important steps in the process of making active use of macroprudential instruments, namely assessing systemic risk, building the case for macroprudential intervention, and selecting and applying the relevant macroprudential instruments.
+The SARB's macroprudential policy framework will continue to be developed.
+Implementation is based on three important steps in the process of making active use of macroprudential instruments, namely assessing systemic risk, building the case for macroprudential intervention, and selecting and applying the relevant macroprudential instruments.